 The US Army and Baylor University boast a long and proud heritage in health-related graduate education.
 For more than half a century, the Baylor University Graduate School has been the academic host for health-related programs affiliated with the US Army, principally at Ft.
 Sam Houston, San Antonio, Texas, but also at the following: US Military Academy, West Point, New York; Madigan Army Medical Center, Ft.
 Lewis, Washington; William Beaumont Army Medical Center, Ft.
 Bliss, Texas; and, Darnall Army Medical Center, Ft.
 Hood, Texas.
 Baylor University is honored by the privilege of serving our country through these health-related educational programs.
 Such military graduate and professional programs are highly compatible with Baylor's long heritage in preparing students for professional education in medicine, nursing, dentistry, physical therapy, occupational therapy, and other allied-health professions.

-- The employment rate for the class that graduated in 2017 is 100 percent.
+- The employment rate for the class that graduated in 2022 is 100%.

 * The baccalaureate degree program in nursing, master's degree program in nursing, and Doctor of Nursing Practice program at Baylor University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.